ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

   system = strn.load_rdsystem("demo.json")

-This time, the information have been scattered across diffent files.
+This time, the information has been scattered across multiple files.
-This can be especially useful as it allow to put the cell_env array, which can be quite large, outside of the json file, allowing for more readability.
+This can be especially useful as it allows to define the cell_env array, which can be quite large, outside of the JSON file, allowing for more readability.

-With a python dictionary
+With a Python dictionary
 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python